 In Penge, in addition to the visiting and the social outreach, there is an active life of worship and prayer.
 The mission is led by Major Paul Robinson and his wife Major Susan Robinson.

 At Christmas, dinners are served for the lonely and the elderly; morning coffee drop-ins take place during the week; a shop sells a variety of items at affordable prices.
 ‘We’re here for you in your community’ could never be more apt or true.

-There is indoor war memorial in the form of a scroll which pays tribute to those who gave their lies during the two World Wars.
+There is an indoor war memorial in the form of a scroll which pays tribute to those who gave their lives during the Great War, 1914-1918.

 For more about the Salvation Army see: